Wondering what to pack for our trips to Iceland in early October?

 I also like to pack a vest, especially those made of fleece, down or wool.
 These add a layer between the sweater and the jacket while not restricting movement of the arms.

 Besides the top layers and jackets, you should also consider bringing waterproof, or at least water resistant or water repellent, hiking trousers to Iceland.
 Though these may not be necessary if your jacket is long and your boots tall, there is no harm in wearing them.

 I like to pack my waterproof fleece lined pants for extra warmth, especially if I don’t bring my merino wool base layer.
 These not only keep me warm but also dry.

 If you ski, ski pants will work here.
 If you already have a base thermal layer, you can wear any waterproof trousers.

-Besides the waterproof pants, we also recommend packing a lighter pair of trousers or jeans that you can wear to dinner at the hotel and which are less bulky or warm.
+Besides the waterproof pants, I also recommend packing a lighter pair of trousers or jeans that you can wear to dinner at the hotel and which are less bulky or warm.
 Inside buildings, it is pretty warm in Iceland.
 This may also be the trousers you wear on the plane on your way to Iceland if you want to pack light.

 If you are exploring in Reykjavik after or before the trip, you may find regular pants enough as you will be in and out of museums, restaurants, etc. and thus not outside for long periods of time.

 The clothing accessories you wear are arguably as important as the layers.
 I recommend you pack a few additional items to stay warm:

 - Gloves: These are very important to make sure you can take photos!
 They make gloves which allow you to use your phone in case you don’t want to take them off or you could pack two sets, a warmer, waterproof outer layer and a mitten layer that you can use with your phone.